 – Benjamin Franklin

-We’ve already established that there are many qualities that make a good teacher, and in this article we’ll look at a number of good teaching qualities in more detail.
+Many of the best quotes about teaching can help us understand what makes a good teacher.
+We’ve already established that there are various factors that go into this, and in this article we’ll look at a number of good teaching qualities in more detail.

 What makes for a good teacher?